UniFreak/notes/Python-guide.md

 ```

 - you need to understand the import mechanism in order to use this concept properly and avoid some issues
-- Using properly mutable types for things that are mutable in nature and immutable types for things that are fixed in nature helps to clarify the intent of the code
+- use properly mutable types for things that are mutable in nature and immutable types for things that are fixed
 - avoid using the same variable name for different things or assigning to a variable more than once
-- using properly mutable types for things that are mutable in nature and immutable types for things that are fixed in nature
 - discourages the usage of the` %` operator in favor of the `str.format()` method
 - one of the secrets of becoming a great Python programmer is to read, understand, and comprehend excellent code
     + Howdoi